mankadronit/SelfDrivingCar/README.md

 ## SelfDrivingCar
 This code helps in getting the steering angle of self driving car.
-The inspiraion is taken from [End to End Learning for Self-Driving Cars](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) module from NVIDIA
+The inspiration is taken from [End to End Learning for Self-Driving Cars](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) module from NVIDIA

 The End to End Learning for Self-Driving Cars research paper can be found at (https://arxiv.org/abs/1604.07316) This repository uses convnets to predict steering angle according to the road.